toni20k5267/The-Ultimate-Lifeform-ify/README.md

 # HOW TO GET AND INSTALL THE EXTENSION
 you download the zip file, you unpack it, you go to chrome://extensions, you turn on Developer Mode, you click load unpacked and you select the folder in which the extension is in(the one where README.md is)

-<br><br>
-## As much as i would love to get this extension to the Google Chrome Web Store, I won't try because of copyrights Sega holds over Shadow.
-I dont wanna screw with that, nor do I have the time.